GhostWriters/DockSTARTer/docs/basics/env-var-info.md

 * Default value: `~/.config/appdata`

 Description:
-This is the directory where all your docker configuration is saved to.
+This is the directory where all your containers' configuration is saved to.

 ## DOCKERGID